10 Best Running Shoes for Flat Feet (2026): Tested Over 1,500 Miles With Flat Arches

 Buying motion control when you only need stabilityToo rigid = hip/ankle compensation injuriesI tried the NB 1540v4 first and developed hip soreness within 2 weeks — my PT believes the excessive rigidity forced my hip to compensate

-Zero-drop shoes with flat feetIncreases force on collapsing arch + Achilles strainI tried zero-drop Altras — my arch soreness increased dramatically by week 2
+Zero-drop shoes with flat feetIncreases force on collapsing arch + Achilles strainI tried zero-drop Altras — my arch soreness got noticeably worse by week 2

 Sizing up instead of going widerToo long = toe box sliding, blisters, loss of stabilityI wore a full size up for months before discovering 4E width exists